Today's Bible Reading: Titus 2

 Reflecting and Thinking

 Many Bible students are familiar with the first part of the text above; fewer continue to the conclusion of the thought.
-We are blessed by God's saving grace demonstrated in Jesus Christ, we are equally blessed by the possibility of moral godly lives.
-We rejoice in our blessed hope in the return of Jesus.
-We are less likely to remember that Jesus called to himself and claimed as his possession a people who are eager to do what is good.
+We are blessed by God's saving grace demonstrated in Jesus Christ; we are equally blessed by the possibility of moral godly lives.
+We rejoice in our blessed hope for the return of Jesus.
+We are less likely to focus on the truth that Jesus has called to himself and claimed as his possession a people who are to be eager to do what is good.
 Life is not only measured by our obedience to the gospel, our worship, passion, faith, and hope.
-Life is measured by attitudes and actions-do we do what is good?
+Life is measured by our attitudes and actions--are we eager to do what is good, do we do what is good?

-What does it mean to you to be "eager to do what is good"?
-Have you known hesitant Christians?
-What do you think Titus had in mind when he wrote about "what is good"?
-Do we possibly define goodness too broadly so that everything not immoral becomes good?
+What does it mean to you to be "eager to do what is good?"
+When have you known hesitant Christians?
+What do you think Titus had in mind when he wrote about "what is good?"
+What do you think of the idea that we define goodness too broadly so that everything not immoral becomes good?
 How could you today demonstrate to yourself, to God, and to others that you are "eager to do what is good?"